-Last year was so exciting topping the Official Classical Charts.
+It was so exciting topping the Official Classical Charts.
 I actually made chart history by becoming the first independent artist to reach the top spot with a debut album.
 It was the most fantastic feeling.
 A total dream come true.
 I am so proud of 'Stars Are Rising' and so happy that people are enjoyed listening to it as much as I enjoyed making it.

-I was honoured later on in the year to be asked to sing on the 'Royal Platinum Love Song', which was written to commemorate the 70th wedding anniversary of The Queen and Prince Philip, this also shot to the top of the Classical iTunes Singles charts.
+I was honoured later on in the same year to be asked to sing on the 'Royal Platinum Love Song', which was written to commemorate the 70th wedding anniversary of The Queen and Prince Philip, this also shot to the top of the Classical iTunes Singles charts.

 I have had some brilliant experiences since the number one.
 I headlined two huge summer proms and also took my own first solo show out on tour.

-Recently I was on the same bill as Paloma Faith and Kylie singing at The Marks and Spencers Charity Ball.
+I was on the same bill as Paloma Faith and Kylie singing at The Marks and Spencers Charity Ball.
 I also performed on the BBC show 'Songs of Praise'.

 Music can evoke so many memories.
 If you had to pick three songs that mean something special to you, what would they be?

 Can I pick 4, please?

 They are all from my favourite day, my wedding day!
 We had such a fabulous ceremony, our wonderful friend Leila married us and we had lovely friends sing for us which made it really special.